svott7/ConcurrentChecker/README.md

 - [ ] lock editors and display warning
 - [ ] add checkers for modules
 - [ ] are models also checked concurrently?
+- [ ] only check models with changes

 ### Usage